Professional ambition is an ambivalent feeling.

 At that time, being an artist was not considered a free choice, but would arise from an inner, or perhaps even divine, urge against which the artist could not really successfully defend himself.

 This view still shapes our idea of “the” ideal profession or even of “the” ideal life today.
 It sounds promising that we are all looking for a job that gives us a meaning and thus also a justification in life, for which we are made and which makes us happy.

 Meanwhile, I think that one of the most difficult, complicated and exhausting tasks of our life is to find out what our “calling” in this life is.

 If we were to take it seriously, we would have to focus all our attention on this one question.
 We would have to try things, experiment, fail, have a good cry and try something new.

 For this we might have to withdraw from everyone and everything, because only then could we find out where our most personal inclinations lie.
 Quasi un-influenced by our environment.
 What are my strengths, what am I really good at?
 Conflicting interests have to be weighed up.
 How much risk am I willing to take?
 How much security do I need?

-We would need peace of mind to think about it and to find out.
-We would have to understand that the pressure to please others is not getting us anywhere here.
+We will need peace of mind to think about it and to find out.
+We need to understand that the pressure to please others is not getting us anywhere here.